 "The findings of our study support an important role for Vitamin D3 in prevention of common respiratory infections, such as colds and the flu.
 Individuals with common lung diseases, such as asthma or emphysema, may be particularly susceptible to respiratory infections from Vitamin D3 deficiency."

-In addition, two new studies published in 2009 have suggested that low Vitamin D3 levels in newborns make them more susceptible to viral infections.
-In the first study over 87 percent of all newborns with acute lower respiratory tract infections had vitamin D3 levels lower than 20 ng/ml, which is a severe deficiency state.
-The second study concluded:
+In addition, two studies also published in 2009 have suggested that low Vitamin D3 levels in newborns make them more susceptible to viral infections.
+In the first study (180) over 87 percent of all newborns with acute lower respiratory tract infections had vitamin D3 levels lower than 20 ng/ml, which is a severe deficiency state.
+The second study (181) concluded:

 "Based on the available evidence showing a strong connection between Vitamin D3, infections and immune function in children, Vitamin D3 supplementation may be a valuable therapy in pediatric medicine".

 Then in 2017 a large meta analysis was published in the BMJ The results are based on a new analysis of raw data from around 11,000 participants in 25 clinical trials conducted in 14 countries including the UK, USA, Japan, India, Afghanistan, Belgium, Italy, Australia and Canada.
 Individually, these trials yielded conflicting results, with some reporting that vitamin D protected against respiratory infections, and others showing no effect.

 Lead researcher Professor Adrian Martineau from QMUL said: "This major collaborative research effort has yielded the first definitive evidence that vitamin D really does protect against respiratory infections.
 Our analysis of pooled raw data from each of the 10,933 trial participants allowed us to address the thorny question of why vitamin D 'worked' in some trials, but not in others.